2i2i/whitepaper/Notes.md

 <br></br>
 ## fungable NFTs
 Even an NFT could in this manner be broken into smaller pieces.
-Having art with higher fungability increases the size of the demand, however it also seems to decrease the perceived value by many.
+Having art with higher fungability increases the size of the demand, however it also seems to decrease the perceived value by some.

 <br></br>
 ## full subj choice is better